Endgame (Megadeth album): Critical reception

 Endgame received generally positive reviews from critics.
 Stephanie Burkett from BBC Music said the album is "their most reliable and proficient album since Rust in Peace."
 She also noted that Megadeth "are once again asserting their right to be considered one of the best and most consistent heavy metal groups on the planet."
 Chad Bowar of About.com awarded four and a half stars saying, "Megadeth is still at the top of their game.
 Endgame has some old-school moments, but also modern ones.
 2007’s United Abominations garnered a lot of critical praise and was on many year-end best of lists that year...
 Endgame is even better."
 AllMusic's Eduardo Rivadavia said "Megadeth's second release for Roadrunner, Endgame, whose title apparently refers to "coming full circle" rather than any sort of goodbye, and finds the latest iteration of Megadeth – debuting new guitarist Chris Broderick (ex-Nevermore, Jag Panzer) – working primarily within their technical thrash comfort zone (think Peace Sells through Rust in Peace), with only a few latter-day elements and rare experimental diversions."

 Adrien Begrand of Popmatters noted "not a moment is wasted on Endgame" and said "it's all due to Mustaine sticking to his strengths, and with the extraordinarily talented Broderick as his new wingman, the record positively scorches with an intensity we haven't heard since Rust in Peace.
 With its furious back-and-forth solos, opening instrumental 'Dialectic Chaos' wastes no time in showcasing that dynamic between Mustaine and Broderick, and combined with the pure speed of 'This Day We Fight!', longtime fans will be instantly reminded of the bracing 'Into the Lungs of Hell'/'Set the World Afire' one-two punch that kicks off 1988's great So Far, So Good...
 So What!."
 Mark Eglinton of The Quietus described the album as "a return to form" for Megadeth.
 Rock guitarist Slash gave a favorable review to Endgame via Twitter.
-Also, Q gave the album three stars out of five and said: "Endgame starts with an instrumental before hitting the kind of rhythms that once earned Megadeth the tag 'state-of-the-art speed-metal-band'."

 Endgame has since been regarded as a high point of the band's later career.
 It follows upon two well-received predecessors, while the band started to change its musical direction on the following two albums.
 In 2013, WhatCulture included Endgame as number five on its "Top 5 Megadeth albums" list, behind Killing is My Business... and Business is Good!.

+Accolades

+The song “Head Crusher” was nominated for "Best Metal Performance" at the 52nd Grammy Awards in 2010.

+The album was voted both Best Thrash Metal Album and Biggest Surprise in the 2009 Metal Storm year end awards.

+The album was also voted best Metal Album in the 16th annual Guitar World readers poll.